-Maryland – A moped driver must have a valid driver’s license of any class, however a Class M motorcycle license is not required.
+Maryland – A moped driver must have a valid driver’s license of any class, however, a Class M motorcycle license is not required.

 Massachusetts – A valid driver’s license is required to operate a moped and moped drivers must be at least 16 years old and possess a standard driver’s license or learner’s permit.

 Michigan – A moped driver must have a valid driver’s license or a chauffeur’s license.
-For operators that do not have a driver’s or chauffeur’s licence, they must be at least 15 years old to apply for a moped license.
+For operators that do not have a driver’s or chauffeur’s license, they must be at least 15 years old to apply for a moped license.